A graphical framework for interpretable correlation matrix models: Penalized complexity prior for

-In Figure \ref{fig:lam2}, we illustrate the correlations obtained from sampled distances for various $\lambda$ values for a base model that has 1 parent (as opposed to the base model from Figure \ref{fig:lam1}, which had 0 parents), hence a complex model with 2 parents.
-In this case, we need to fix the value of the standard deviation of this parent to compute the correlations.
-We chose three different values for standard deviation $(0.1, 1, 2)$ to illustrate the impact of the choice of $\lambda$.
-Still, $\lambda=5$ is a reasonable choice for the prior as it contracts towards 0, without being too restrictive.
-The chosen $\lambda $ behaves in a similar way for a correlation derived by graphs with 2 parents and the two simpler models with exchangeable and identity correlation matrices, respectively.
+In Figure \ref{fig:lam2}, we compare the distribution for $\lambda$ in the case of a complex model made of two parents and a base model of one parent, i.e. exchangeable correlation matrix.
+In this case, we need to fix the value of the standard deviation of the base model parent.
+We chose three different values for standard deviation (for interpretability reasons) $\sigma_{base}=(0.1, 1, 2)$ , and $\lambda=3$ provide similar results across the standard deviation values, as well as behaving in a similar way as in Figure \ref{fig:lam1}.